Last Updated on by SiteControl

 Although prices can quickly change, several of the most affordable plan options are:

-CareSource Marketplace Low Premium Silver
+CareSource Marketplace Low Premium Bronze

 Because a plan costs less than other options, it may have a higher deductible.
 Often, if you qualify for the subsidy, you will be able to afford to enroll in a more comprehensive plan, that will be heavily subsidized, so your cost is low.
 But just as importantly, you may be able to effectively reduce your deductible by as much as $2,000-$5,000.
 However, one of the most important factors to consider is the MOP (Maximum Out-Of-Pocket-Expenses).
 The combination of a low deductible and high MOP is sometimes not very cost-effective.